javaparser/javaparser/README.md

 ## Status of the project

 This project is young but we have already tried it on significant projects and it is doing well so far.
 It supports all features of Java 8 (lambdas, generic, type inference, etc.).
 Of course we expect some bugs to emerge from time to time but we are committed to help users solve them as soon as possible.

+TODO add link to COATI

 ## License